champsleague/Graphics_TermProject/README.md

 ### Brief Description
 * Design - The user can easily change materials and their design with simple movements
-* various angles - The user can see the object from various angles by applying various effects such as a light source
+* Perspectives from various angles - The user can see the object from various angles by applying various effects such as a light source